raffecat/LittleMUS/README.md

 with this part (it doesn't happen much on OPL3.)

+### Volume Control?

+I added a volume control, combined internally with the operator attenuation factors written to the OPL registers.

+There may be some problems with doing this:

+* It seems to change the "tone" of the instruments (perhaps it changes the height of ADSR envelopes without changing attack/decay rates? not sure. it may only be a problem with volumes > 100)
+* Some notes in the music score have their note volume (midi velocity) set to match some other note that's already playing, and this can change their relative volumes.

+So I don't recommend using the player's volume control (leave it at the default 100), instead I recommend mixing the OPL output with your own (or the OS's) mixer to change volume.

 ## Hardware Recordings

 These are the hardware recordings on YouTube I've been using: